touchHLE/touchHLE/README.md

 Then you just need to run `cargo run --release` (for a release build) or `cargo run` (for a debug build) to build and run touchHLE.

+The `touchHLE_dylibs` and `touchHLE_fonts` directories contain files that the resulting binary will need at runtime, so you'll need to copy them if you want to distribute the result.
+You also should include the license files.

 # Contributing

 Please run `cargo fmt` and `cargo clippy` on your changes before committing.
 For the handful of C and C++ files, please use `clang-format -i` to format them.